-Meaningful involvement of service users and communities in the research process, from identification of priorities to dissemination of findings, is considered fundamental to impact and relevance in UK research.
+Meaningful involvement of service users and communities in the research process, from identification of priorities to dissemination of findings, is considered fundamental to impact and relevance.

-However, Community Engagement and Involvement (CEI) in maternal and newborn health research was virtually unknown in sub-Saharan Africa at the outset of Group activities.
+This programme has been unique in including service users in stillbirth research across the LAMRN network.
 Stillbirth is often a hidden trauma in Africa, seldom discussed and highly stigmatised.
 Involving parents with experience of the death of a baby to shape the direction of the programme from the start was prioritised, to include their voices and reflect the local culture and context across the included settings.